davelively14/locorum/README.md

 - Added :httpoison to `application` in `mix.exs`
 - Created a new Model for no results (NoResult)
   - Has three fields: :backend_id (refs Backend), :result_collection_id (refs ResultCollection) and :reason (either "down" or "no_results")
-- Implement NoResult to handle situations where there are no results
+- Implement NoResult to handle situations where there are no results or when a backend crashes
   - ADJ: BackendSys.Helpers -> when "no_results" triggers, have it persist a no_result with "no_result" reason
   - ADJ: ResultCollectionView -> added no_results: render_many(c.no_results, Locorum.NoResultView, "no_result.json")
   - ADD: NoResultView -> created a render/3 function "no_result.json" to return no_results in JSON format